shouvikbarman/MERN-search-app/README.md

 # MERN-search-app
-This is a working app and uses dummy data to show filtered shearch result please press the "populate database" button to load data in database
+This is a working app and uses dummy data to show filtered search result

+please press the "populate database" button to load data in database